grpc-go/examples/features/opentelemetry

 OpenTelemetry

 This example shows how to configure OpenTelemetry on a client and server, and shows what type of telemetry data it can produce for certain RPCs.
+This example shows how to enable experimental gRPC metrics, which are disabled by default and must be explicitly configured on the client and/or server.

 Try it